|

 -

-a fairly poor reputation for reliability, as they relied upon the universally reviled
+heads have a fairly poor reputation for reliability, as they relied upon the universally

-"ring resistor" to communicate lens aperture to the meter.
-Basically, it
+reviled "ring resistor" to communicate lens aperture to the meter.
+Basically,

-was a poorly-sealed ceramic plate that is irreplaceable if it gets dirty (and scratched)
+it was a poorly-sealed ceramic plate that is irreplaceable if it gets dirty (and

-or cracked.
-Actually, I have been told that there is an outfit (below, in one of
+scratched) or cracked.
+Actually, I have been told that there is an outfit (below,

-the later questions) that is able to replace this resistor, but I am not sure if
+in one of the later questions) that is able to replace this resistor, but I am not

-it would be economical or not.
-You want to make sure that a Photomic head does not
+sure if it would be economical or not.
+You want to make sure that a Photomic head

-have a "jumpy" meter movement when moving through the aperture ranges,
+does not have a "jumpy" meter movement when moving through the aperture

-which indicates a dirty ring resistor and probable eventual failure.
-Of course, this
+ranges, which indicates a dirty ring resistor and probable eventual failure.
+Of course,

 set in the finder, or a reasonable placebo for them (Wein makes cells with the proper